 Personally, I don’t think it is expensive given the distance from one border to another.
-Say for example from Thailand to Laos, it will cost you ₱1,700 for a first class sleeper train.
+Say for example from Thailand to Laos, it will cost you ₱1,700 for a first class sleeper train (it didn’t really look nor feel first class by the way).
 However, you may opt for just a seat for only ₱680 or a second class sleeper for ₱1,000.
 Buses are priced fairly as well.
 Don’t join tours from agencies; they are priced with no mercy.

 What will be the other expenses to expect during this trip?

 This will eat up a good fraction of your budget for sure- the activities and pasalubongs.
 My worry in doing this post is whether or not do I include this in the breakdown.
 Not everyone enjoys ATV rides, countryside biking or even temple hopping.
 If you don’t, then you are definitely going to save up some cash here!
-I also suggest that you just select the best temples to go inside.
+I also suggest that you just select the best temples to go.
 Most of them look identical based on photos anyways.
-The Grand Palace was indeed grande, but due to the crazy number of people inside, it might disappoint.
+The Grand Palace was indeed grande, but due to the crazy number of people inside, it might disappoint if you are after photo ops.
 Talk about expectations VS reality for your photos.
 There are plenty of that in this Indochina trip.
 Congrats!

 SAMPLE ITINERARY and EXPENSES